 - Request a security deposit up to two month's rent in case of damages to the rental property.
 Landlords do not have to pay interest on a tenant's security deposit.

-- Raise rent in accordance with California rent control laws (AB 1482).
+- Raise rent in accordance with statewide rent control laws (AB 1482).

 In addition to their rights, California landlords are also required to fulfill certain responsibilities.
 A landlord's responsibilities include the following: